billthefarmer/mididriver/README.md

 midi driver has started.
 This project may be compiled as a library by changing the setting in project.properties to android.library=true.
-You will either need to delete the MainActivity.java file or be evil and compile it with the about setting set to false before compiling it as a library.
+You will either need to delete the MainActivity.java file or be evil and compile it with the above setting set to false before compiling it as a library.
 The compiler is clever enough not to recompile the sources.

 To use this driver you need to: